 to him that she was pregnant.
 He knew he was innocent - and the story she

-tells is silly to the point of being sacrilegious.
+told was silly to the point of being sacrilegious.
 He is a man of

 principle, committed to God and realizes he cannot marry someone